talonstrikesoftware/Working_with_React_and_Go/notes/section5-notes.md

   - you can keep the item from being included in the json

 45: An aside: cleaning up our JSON feed
+- wants to avoid showing genres as an array
+- changed MovieGenre to `map[int]string`
+- now we just get an array of the genre names

 46: Getting all movies as JSON
 47: Next Steps